marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 -  Your VM got the 10.67.15.3 IP address;

 -  You know the default user on the VM.

-If, as an example, the VM is Ubuntu based there is a default user called 'ubuntu';
+   - For Ubuntu based instances there is a default user called 'ubuntu';
+   - For CentOS based instances there is a default user called 'centos';

 -  You stored your *my\_key keypair* in *~/private* on the gate machine;